Terraforming of Mars: Use of nuclear weapons

-Elon Musk has proposed terraforming Mars by detonating nuclear weapons on the Martian polar ice caps to vaporize them and release carbon dioxide and water vapor into the atmosphere.
+It has been proposed that terraforming Mars could be achieved by detonating nuclear weapons on the Martian polar ice caps to vaporize them and release carbon dioxide and water vapor into the atmosphere.
 Carbon dioxide and water vapor are greenhouse gases, and the resultant thicker atmosphere would trap heat from the Sun, increasing the planet's temperature.
 The formation of liquid water could be very favorable for oxygen-producing plants, and thus, human survival.

 Studies suggest that even if all the CO_{2} trapped in Mars's polar ice and regolith were released, it would not be enough to provide significant greenhouse warming to turn Mars into an Earth-like planet.

 Another criticism is that it would stir up enough dust and particles to block out a significant portion of the incoming sunlight, causing a nuclear winter, the opposite of the goal.

 Albedo reduction

 Reducing the albedo of the Martian surface would also make more efficient use of incoming sunlight in terms of heat absorption.
 This could be done by spreading dark dust from Mars's moons, Phobos and Deimos, which are among the blackest bodies in the Solar System; or by introducing dark extremophile microbial life forms such as lichens, algae and bacteria.
 The ground would then absorb more sunlight, warming the atmosphere.
-However, Mars is already the second-darkest planet in the solar system, absorbing over 70% of incoming sunlight so the scope for darkening it further is small.
+However, Mars is already the second-darkest planet in the solar system, absorbing over 70% of incoming sunlight, so the scope for darkening it further is small.

 If algae or other green life were established, it would also contribute a small amount of oxygen to the atmosphere, though not enough to allow humans to breathe.
 The conversion process to produce oxygen is highly reliant upon water, without which the is mostly converted to carbohydrates.
-In addition, because on Mars atmospheric oxygen is lost into space (unless an artificial magnetosphere were to be created; see "Protecting the atmosphere" below), such life would need to be cultivated inside a closed system.
+Because on Mars atmospheric oxygen is lost into space, unless an artificial magnetosphere were to be created; see "Protecting the atmosphere" below, such life would need to be cultivated inside a closed system.

-On April 26, 2012, scientists reported that lichen survived and showed remarkable results on the adaptation capacity of photosynthetic activity within the simulation time of 34 days under Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).
+In April 2012, scientists reported that lichen survived and showed remarkable results on the adaptation capacity of photosynthetic activity within the simulation time of 34 days under Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).

 One final issue with albedo reduction is the common Martian dust storms.
-These cover the entire planet for weeks, and not only increase the albedo, but block sunlight from reaching the surface.
+These cover the entire planet for weeks, and increase the albedo and block sunlight from reaching the surface.
 This has been observed to cause a surface temperature drop which the planet takes months to recover from.
 Once the dust settles it then covers whatever it lands on, effectively erasing the albedo reduction material from the view of the Sun.